 Wanderlust.
 All.
 Kinds.
 Of.
 Wanderlust!

-The chances are you’ve seen this place pop up on Facebook or Instagram over the last year, as photos of it tend to go viral the minute they’ve been published.
+The chances are you’ve seen this place pop up on Facebook or Instagram over the last year, as photos of it tend to go viral the minute they’ve hit the social feeds.

-The marvellous wooden boardwalk you’re currently devouring with your eyes sits on Cuilcagh, a Mountain that straddles the border between Fermanagh and Cavan.
+The marvelous wooden boardwalk you’re currently devouring with your eyes sits on Cuilcagh, a Mountain that straddles the border between Fermanagh and Cavan.

 Ireland’s Great Wall

 The seemingly endless steps cover 1.6km of Cuilcagh Mountain, and you’ll often see them affectionately referred to across social media as “Ireland’s Great Wall.”